Nuvorix/Free-WordPress-Glossary-Plugin/README.md

 ## Known Bugs or Errors

-- None, as as of this version.
+- None as as of this version.

 ## How and Why This Plugin Was Created

-Please check out this article on our blog to see how and why I decided to make my own plugin:
+Check out this article on our blog to learn more about the creation process and purpose behind this plugin:
 [https://www.nuvorix.com/2024/10/18/free-wordpress-glossary-plugin-chatgpt4/](https://www.nuvorix.com/2024/10/18/free-wordpress-glossary-plugin-chatgpt4/)

 ## License